darkpatternsdigital/openapi-generators/generators/csharp/OpenApiCodegen.CSharp/README.md

 <OpenApiSchemaClient Include="schemas/petstore.yaml" Namespace="My.Extensions" Configuration="path/to/config.yaml" />
 ```

+Generates extension methods off of `HttpClient` to access the API as defined.

 - `Namespace` - Overrides the namespace detected by the default namespace and
   path of the schema file
 - `Configuration` - Additional configuration settings specific to this schema.